moorepants/eme185/content/pages/resources.rst

 ===============

-We have a small space that is available for temporary storage of your project while you are working on it during the Spring quarter.
+We have a small space that is available for temporary storage of your project while you are working on it during the spring quarter.
 You can get access to this room, Bainer 1071A, by asking your TA for the keypad entry code.
 The following list shows the rules for the use of the space.
 Any abuse of these will cause all teams to lose access to the space.